Skip to main content

 Multigenerational Approach

 The multigenerational approach to alleviating poverty through services integration focuses on addressing the needs of the whole family.
-Programs with this aim may also be referred to as taking a “whole family” approach.
+Programs with this aim may also be referred to as taking a "whole family" approach.
 This model is also commonly referred to as the two-generation approach.
-Several organizations and foundations, including The Aspen Institute and The Annie E. Casey Foundation have been advocating for the use of a multigenerational approach to alleviate poverty.

 The multigenerational model integrates child-focused services, parent and caregiver services, and adult-focused services.
 Services for children often aim to improve school readiness, while services for adults target economic assets such as housing, job readiness, and health and well-being.
 Other services may include child and family social groups, support services for caregivers, and respite services.
+Several federal programs can support two-generation approaches to service provision.

 A key component of this model involves providing educational resources to adults and children, which can help a parent or caregiver offer a more economically stable environment for the child.
 Multigenerational approaches can also focus on developing social capital to help families out of poverty.
 Participants of multigenerational programs can build social capital through participation in the community and social networks and by making connections with family, friends, and neighbors.
 Many multigenerational programs also help connect families to economic supports, such as: